damyan-p/460m-4/README.md

 # 460m-4
-Implementing an egg timer on the Basys3 Artix-7.
+Implementing FSM for a parking meter on the Basys3 Artix-7.
 Built in Verilog.